 If you are fortunate to receive a high cash offer, you may walk away with extra cash to start over.
 This is more likely when you start looking for offers sooner rather than later.

-Challenges When Selling a Home in Foreclosure in Maine
+Challenges When Selling a Home in Foreclosure Maine

-Selling a house in foreclosure in Maine may be easy for some and hard for others due to several factors.
+Selling a Maine house in foreclosure may be easy for some and hard for others due to several factors.
 It is crucial that you learn about the potential challenges you might face along the way so you can deal with them without taking much time.

 The Owner is No Longer Living